GoldenQubicle/BAT4Blender/README.md

 Note: in Blender print output is send to system console, not to the python console.
 To open the system console in Blender go to 'Window' -> 'Toggle System Console'

+## Installing the add-on
+The current project structure is not well suited yet to accomodate this.
+However the general gist of it is as follows.
+1. download `__init__.py` and `BAT4Blender.py`
+2. put the two in a folder, and zip said folder.
+3. open Blender and go to 'Edit' -> 'Preferences' -> 'Install..'
+4. navigate to the zip file created in step 2
+5. select 'Install Add-on from File..'
+6. the Add-on is now installed and available in the output context menu.